 Most states require physicians and licensed healthcare facilities to maintain professional liability insurance.
 It is highly recommended this critical protection be purchased even in states that do not require it.

 In short, yes.
-Medical malpractice insurance policies for registered nurses, also known as nurse practitioner malpractice insurance, can be affordable and it provides a layer of protection above your employer’s policy.
+Med mal policies for registered nurses, also known as nurse practitioner malpractice insurance, can be affordable and it provides a layer of protection above your employer’s policy.

-Depending on the specific needs of your practice, the cost of a medical malpractice insurance program will vary.
+Depending on the specific needs of your practice, the cost of medical malpractice coverage will vary.
 There are many considerations in terms of coverage and it is important to understand your options.
 We will provide a rate plan comparison assessment so you can make the right choices for your program.

 Medical professional liability insurance, commonly referred to as medical malpractice insurance, provides protection to healthcare providers against claims of negligence that result in bodily injury or death.